nsxiv/nsxiv/icon/README.md

 Dependencies
 ------------

-img2data requires the nsxiv codebase to be available in the parent directory and Imlib2 to be installed.
+img2data requires Imlib2 to be installed.

 Building